SergioMorchon/fitbit-sdk-types/README.md

 ### ...
 Or not

-You can always place `// @ts-ignode` right above that line of code that you know that _should_ work, and probably needs to have it's typings fixed.
+You can always place `// @ts-ignore` right above that line of code that you know that _should_ work, and probably needs to have it's typings fixed.

+## SDK Support

+Only the latest SDK version is supported.
+Also don't expect this project version to match the official SDK version.

 ## Contributing